mrlg-web/mrlg-web/README.md

 - 👋 Hi, I’m @mrlg-web (Marcel).
-- 👀 I’m interested in software development, in particular JavaScript and CSS.
+- 👀 I’m interested in software development, in particular Java, Spring and Microservices.
 - 🌱 I’m currently learning Java at University.
+- 🌱 I also create websites and small widgets using plain JS, CSS and HTML.
 - 💞️ I’m looking to collaborate on anything to gain experience and help others.
 - 📫 Please get in touch if you find anything in my repository that can be improved or to ask for collaboration.
 - Peace, Marcel.